SsnL/blog/about/index.md

 Hello there!

-I am Simon, a second-year undergraduate student at the great UC Berkeley.
+I am Tongzhou Wang (also go by the name Simon), a second-year undergraduate student at the great UC Berkeley.
 As a person who enjoys engineering and humanity, I am having fun with my majors, computer science and statistics, as well as my intended minor, philosophy.
 Other than that, I am currently a software intern at Sellegit Inc.

 My fields of interests include: